 The primary purpose of ILAC is to establish an international arrangement between member accreditation bodies based on peer evaluation and mutual acceptance.
 ILAC is the principal international co-operation for:

 As part of its international approach, ILAC provides advice and assistance to organisations from developing economies that are in the process of developing their own accreditation systems.
-These developing organisations are able to participate in ILAC as Associate or Affiliate members, and access the resources of ILAC’s more established members.
+These developing organisations are able to participate in ILAC as Associate members, and access the resources of ILAC’s more established members.